jhawk7/go-searchme/README.md

 * `SINCE_ID` - can be obtained from GroupMe account
 * `GROUP_ID` - id of the group to query messages from
 * `TOKEN` - API token from GroupMe

+# frontend assets
+* cd into `frontend/` dir and run `npm run build` to compile assets and create dist folder for frontend changes to take affect